pitakfilip/pa165-banking-system/README.md

 customer accounts and monitor all customers bank transactions.
 The system also provides a statistical module for employees, which can report total and average (per account) transactions (deposits, withdrawals, outgoing and incoming payments) in a selected date range.
 </p>

+## Run Apps
+In order to start the applications please follow the following instructions:
+1. Run `./.scripts/build_artifacts.sh`
+2. Run `./.scripts/build_images.sh`
+3. Run `docker-compose up -d`

+This builds all the required maven artifacts in the correct order, creates images on your local machine and then runs the specified docker-compose file.

 ## Use case diagram
 <img src="./.documentation/useCaseDiagram.png" width="800">